 Speaking at the Distillery Building conference in Dublin 7 on 5 April, he added that the quality, certainty and efficiency of legal services in London drove this work, but that Brexit was undermining this certainty.

 Jurisprudence in Britain may diverge, post-Brexit, in competition law and state law, as well as in the enforcement of judgments, which would cause difficulties in running that legal business in a coherent way, the AG said.

-The Irish and British legal systems have strong similarities in commercial law terms, giving Ireland a head-start on other jurisdictions competing for this business.
+The Irish and British legal systems have strong similarities in terms of commercial law, giving Ireland a head start on other jurisdictions competing for this business.

 Quoting the Chief Justice Frank Clarke, the AG pointed out that Ireland would be a common law 'port' after Brexit.